-In this workshop, I go through my own journey, building resilience.
+In this workshop, Dr Richard Huysmans goes through his journey, building resilience.
 As well as tools, techniques and strategies students, ECRs and established researchers can implement to improve their own resilience.

 Project management in research is often talked about in the context of being a transferable skill.
 A skill you pick up in your PhD and research career that is useful outside research.